 Important information about Sacred Heart Hospital Mother/Baby Unit

-We are thankful for the exceptional care provided in Sacred Heart Hospital’s Mother-Baby Unit.
-The dedication of our staff, physicians and the meaningful role this unit has played over the years has been outstanding.
-Our exhaustive discernment showed that this difficult decision to consolidate our labor and delivery services was necessary for the hospital to continue serving the greater Lavonia-area community.
+St. Mary’s takes great pride in and is thankful for the exceptional care provided in the Mother-Baby Unit.
+The dedication of our staff, physicians, and the meaningful role this unit has played over the years has been outstanding.
+Our exhaustive discernment showed this difficult decision was necessary to continue serving our community and its evolving care needs.
 We remain committed to supporting patients and colleagues through the transition.

 Frequently asked questions